babarot/ultimate/README.md

 ## Installation

-By using [zplug](https://github.com/zplug/zplug) you can easily install as a theme.
+By using [zplug](https://github.com/zplug/zplug) you can easily install as a theme:

 ```zsh
 zplug "b4b4r07/ultimate", as:theme